Join for FREE

 [edit] Distribution

-Breeds in Spain and north-western Africa from Western Sahara to north-western Libya.
-Winters in western Africa (mainly in the Sahel zone).
-Leave breeding grounds in July-October and return in March-April (North West Africa) or May (Spain).
+Breeds in Spain and northwestern Africa north of the Atlas Mountains, from Western Sahara to north-western Libya.
+Winters in western Africa, mainly in the Sahel zone.
+Leave breeding grounds in July to October and returns in March or April (northwest Africa) or May (Spain).

 [edit] Taxonomy